artkeller/CYFRAM/SIZING.md

 demonstrated in `examples/FRAM_I2C_Example_2/FRAM_I2C_Example_2.ino`.

-**`CY_I2C_FRAM` (Pro) intentionally does not carry this over.** The address pointer lives inside the chip, not in the program, and I2C has no bus arbitration to protect it — any other access to the same chip (other code, an ISR, a second bus master, a retried transaction) silently moves the pointer without the next call noticing; the read
+**`CY_I2C_FRAM` (Pro) intentionally does not carry this over.** The address pointer lives **inside the chip**, not in the program, and I2C has no bus arbitration to protect it — any other access to the same chip (other code, an ISR, a second bus master, a retried transaction) silently moves the pointer without the next call noticing; the read